'Disgrace of Gijon' memories accompany Germany into U.S. clash

-BELO HORIZONTE Brazil When it became clear on Sunday that the United States will slug it out with Germany in their final Group G game for qualification and top spot, memories of Germany's "Disgrace of Gijon," a 1982 World Cup match against Austria, quickly resurfaced.
+BELO HORIZONTE, Brazil, June 23 When it became clear on Sunday that the United States will slug it out with Germany in their final Group G game for qualification and top spot, memories of Germany's "Disgrace of Gijon," a 1982 World Cup match against Austria, quickly resurfaced.

 With former Germany coach Juergen Klinsmann now at the helm of the United States and a draw in Recife on Thursday suiting both countries, parallels to the controversial 1982 encounter are inevitable.